aws-samples/non-profit-blockchain/ngo-ui/README.md

 'Sign up' link on the login page.
 You can then login as that user and explore the application.
 Note that user names should be 4 characters or more.

+If you see an error during registration stating that HTTPS and not HTTP should be used, try the following.
+The console (F12) may show a CORS issue.
+Both of these errors are misleading.
+The issue is usually caused by:
+* the URL of the ELB not being updated in src/environments/environment.ts.
+See step 3 above
+* the REST API server is not running, or not accessible

 ## Step 6 - Exploring the application

 The application allows you to view non-profit organisations and see their details, the causes they support,